 Celebrating its 20th year, Eat to the Beat is a mecca for urban foodies who come to experience the best Ontario’s culinary scene has to offer.
 It is the only event in Canada that exclusively features the talent of 60 female chefs – women supporting women through the challenges that come with a breast cancer diagnosis.

 Guests have the opportunity to enjoy savoury and sweet dishes at 60 stations along with wine, beer and a selection of non alcoholic libations from 20 of the finest beverage purveyors.

-Eat to the Beat is recognized as one of Toronto’s top 15 Food, Wine & Hospitality events by BizBash Magazine, and has raised more than $3.2 million for Willow Breast Cancer Support Canada.
+Eat to the Beat was recognized as one of Toronto’s top 15 Food, Wine & Hospitality events by BizBash Magazine, and has raised more than $3.7 million for Willow Breast & Hereditary Cancer Support.
 Over 80% of the evening’s proceeds are directed to Willow’s free programs and services.